ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 Identifiers are used to define the names of AQL objects, including names of modules, views, tables, dictionaries, functions, attributes, and function parameters.

-AQL identifiers are case-sensitive.
-There are two types of identifiers:
+Two types of case-sensitive AQL identifiers exist:

 - **Simple identifier**